WongJunTeng04/Inscribe/README.md

 ![header](https://github.com/user-attachments/assets/dcbb4aa3-3ab8-49d4-9a65-3c9219289572)

-# Inscribe Journal App
+# Inscribe Journal App- Capture Your Thoughts, Craft Your Story
 ## _Journal App_

 🎊 Welcome to Inscribre!
 Inscribe is a multi-purpose app that allows its users to use it as a journal, notes app, etc.

 ## 📚 Features